-However, not all drivers will be able to obtain car insurance with no down payment.
+However, not all drivers will be able to obtain car insurance with no or low deposit required.
 Insurance companies take on the risk of insuring you and your vehicle as soon as your policy begins.
 Because of this, they want to recuperate at least some of that risk with your initial payment.

 Additionally, drivers with a poor credit history, or those who are required to file an SR-22, will be required to pay more of their total premium up front.
 On the other hand, if your car is older and less expensive to insure, your insurance provider might offer a zero down payment option.

 No down payment car insurance is not available in every state.
-States that do allow you to purchase auto insurance coverage with little to no money down include:
+States that do allow you to buy auto insurance coverage with little to zero money down include:

 - New York

-Regardless of whether no down payment auto insurance is available in your state, you'll find the best car insurance rates by comparing prices from a few different car insurance companies.
+Regardless of whether no down payment auto insurance is available in your state, you'll find the cheapest car insurance rates by comparing prices from a few different car insurance companies.